January is 'Radon Action Month' in Illinois

-SPRINGFIELD – The Illinois Emergency Management Agency (IEMA) is urging residents to take time in the coming weeks to test their home for radon as part of Radon Action Month.
-Radon related health risks are preventable with a simple home detection test.
+SPRINGFIELD – Radon is a naturally-occurring element which is undetectable from human senses.
+The Illinois Emergency Management Agency (IEMA) is urging residents to take time in January to test their home for radon as part of 2023 Radon Action Month.

 Students Age 9-14